rippa86/new_workshop/exercise3.md

 15. Your new survey will pop open, enter a colour (for example Green) and hit **Next** then press **Launch**
 16. Review your output.
 > You can check out the website from the `TASK [Show website address]` TASK in the Job Out put.

+## Step 4: Stopping IIS Service and Removing IIS

+Now we have the building blocks to install IIS, now its time to remove it.
+Purhaps we want to install other Webservices. . .
+Who knows.
+So lets create a playbook to remove it.

+1. Using all the details above determine how to do it your self 😃
+> First stop the **W3Svc service** using the **win_service** module, then delete the **Web-Server** service using the **win_feature** module.
+Optionally, use the **win_file** module to delete the index page.
+2. Add the **dev_remove_iis.yml** as a Job template in AAP Test and see how you go.
+Ask for Help if needed!!!!

 DONE!
 Now you know who to perform the basics of creating a Ansible playbook.
 Pretty easy :) 🥳  [Return home! ](index.md)